HellFrozenOver/soju-numbers/README.md

 The website to host this will have these features:
 - An input field
-- A button to press to log the input
+- A button to press to input the guess
 - A range bar to represent the range
 - A counter to show how many guesses have been made
 - A penguin that'll change appearance with each guess.
 It'll 'die' after exceeding a certain number of guesses
+- A reset button to play the game from the beginning